leonardoemanuele/film-finder-project/README.md

 - Below our `randomMovie` declaration, call `getMovieInfo()`, passing `randomMovie` as the argument.
 Await its return and save it to a variable called `info`.
 - Finally, as the last line of the `showRandomMovie()` function, call `displayMovie()`, passing `info` as the argument.

   ### Run your program to see movie suggestions.
 Like or dislike each movie to be shown another random suggestion.
-Change genres to get different suggestions based on your interests
+Change genres to get different suggestions based on your interests!